Field trips are organised trips where participants visit physical sites.

 - Adding transparency and education to the process of participation.

-- Providing opportunity for rapport with key stakeholders.
+- Providing an opportunity to build rapport with key stakeholders.

 - Creating greater public knowledge of issues and processes.